chetan-v/GitLearn/README.md

 # GitLearn

-Try to make myself confident in git actually without knowlwdge of git you fucked up
+Try to make myself confident in git actually without knowledge of git you fucked up